There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 3. Clean Rusty Garden Tools

-White vinegar is particularly effective in dealing with rust.
+White vinegar is effective in removing rust [1].

 4. Repel Ants

-Ants can be beneficial in the garden, but they can also be a problem, especially fire ants.
+Ants like fire ants can become a problem in the garden.
 They can also be a nuisance around the patio and invade your home.

-Make a vinegar solution for ants using one part vinegar and one part water (50/50).
-Next, spray this natural DIY pesticide on anthills and trails around the house and garden.
+Just combine one part vinegar and one part water.
+Next, spray this natural repellent on anthills and trails around the house and garden.

 5. Kill Weeds and Grass

-To kill weeds with vinegar, combine a quarter cup of dish soap, two cups of Epsom salt, and a gallon of 20 to 30% gardening vinegar (horticultural grade).
+To kill weeds with vinegar, combine 2 tablespoons of dish soap, one gallon of 20% horticultural vinegar, and 2 tablespoons of orange oil.
 This makes a strong homemade weed killer.

-Next, mix the solution until the salt has dissolved.
-Finally, use a spray bottle to mist the solution over the weeds, being careful not to get it on your vegetables.
+Next, use a spray bottle to mist the solution over the weeds and grass you want to get rid of.

 6. Natural Fungicide